MRC-CLIMB/docs/docs/storage/upload-to-notebook.md

 # Transferring from your local machine to and from your CLIMB-BIG-DATA notebook server

-Transfer between your notebook server and other systems can be done in a number of ways:
+Transfer between your local machine to the notebook server can be done in a number of ways:

-* Using a file transfer client (like cyberduck) - for Windows and MacOSX
+* Using the file upload in the browser - for Windows, MacOSX and Linux
 * Using the command line - for Linux and MacOSX
-* Using